Team travels to Zurich to present to executives on electric car charging tech

 — Keith Weissglass, Faculty Advisor and MBA alumnus

-Taking breaks from practicing and honing their pitch, the team visited the Swiss urban and rural landscapes and enjoyed legendary Swiss food, art and shopping.
+Taking breaks from practicing and honing their pitch, the team visited the Swiss urban and rural landscapes and enjoyed legendary Swiss food, art, and shopping.

-We caught up with students Ayushman Mathur and Daniel Student, to ask them to share about their experiences working on the project and on the trip.
+We caught up with students Ayushman Mathur and Daniel Student, to ask them to share their experiences working on the project and on the trip.

 Daniel Student: I have never traveled abroad to give a presentation before, and it certainly had a different feeling to it.
 Zurich is a truly international city, with about a third of its population non-Swiss-born.
 Still, working with ABB felt like stepping into a completely different world, with a global workforce speaking in English, and seemingly every meeting attended by people videoconferencing in from different locales.

 Despite jet lag, our team burned the midnight oil to get ready to present to ABB.
 The diverse units within ABB brought a plethora of questions about our work to the surface.